pkraker/shuttleworth-fellowship/application.md

-## A new era of integrated science and society
+## Creating gateways into research

 **Peter Kraker**

-*Notes: only 1500 characters per essay question.
-For a version that can be directly annotated, please see https://docs.google.com/document/d/1cI_mskaepmvGQtuF8scyRGNCLhzHyKwC-IHA4BRiMrQ/edit*
+*Note: 1500 characters per essay question.*

 #### 1) Tell us about the world as you see it
 *A description of the status quo and context in which you will be working*

 **We are faced with a serious crisis of trust in scientific research.** Public opinion polls show declining confidence in research.
 Anti-vaccination movements and climate change deniers are on the rise.
-In several areas such as genetically modified organisms (GMOs), only a minority of society trusts scientific findings.
+In certain areas, only a minority of society believe in scientific facts.

 This is almost paradoxical, given the fact that research is still a respected profession, and there is elevated interest in science and technology.
 And more research is openly available than ever: we can now read well over 100 million research articles on the Web.

-At the same time, it is hard to keep up with research.
-Access does not equal discoverability or even understandability of research.
-Due to the speed of innovation, science and technology are perceived to be progressing too fast.
-In addition, scientific research usually does not allow for participation of outsiders.
-It is easy to contribute to a conspiracy theory: just enter the respective group online and start communicating.
+At the same time, it is hard to get an “in” on research.
+Access does not equal discoverability or even participation.
+Consider how easy it is to contribute to a conspiracy theory like “vaccines cause autism”: just enter the respective group online and start communicating.

 But with a scientific theory, things are not so simple.

 People outside academia trying to understand a research field are therefore often lost.
-This is true for policy makers attempting to optimize decision-making by using evidence from relevant research, for educators striving to convey the state-of-the-art, for journalists trying to get an overview of a research area, or for patients who would like to learn about the newest findings on their illness.
+This is true for policy makers attempting to optimize decision-making by using evidence from relevant research, for educators striving to convey the state-of-the-art, for fact checkers trying to verify statements, or for patients who would like to learn about the newest findings on their illness.

+Wouldn’t it be great, if we could get into research just as easily as we can get into any other topic?

 #### 2) What change do you want to make in the world?
 *A description of what you want to change about the status quo, in the world, your personal vision for this area*

+**We need to create better gateways into research.** For every research topic, there are tens of thousands, maybe millions of articles.
+Trying to understand what's going on in a scientific area often boils down to manually checking dozens of articles.
+This is time that many people do not have, such as practitioners, policy makers, fact checkers, or a patient with a heart disease.

-**I want to empower people inside and especially outside of academia - such as teachers, fact checkers, citizen scientists, learners, patients, practitioners, journalists, and others - by dramatically improving the discoverability of scientific knowledge.**
+I want to empower people inside and especially outside of academia by dramatically improving the discoverability of scientific knowledge.
+Because better discoverability means better policy, better practice, faster fact checks and less duplication in research.

-For this to happen, we need to:
+For this to happen, I want to work on two things:

-1. increase visibility of research findings.
-Getting an overview of a research field and being able to identify a set of relevant findings pertaining to one's information need are prerequisites for fact checking, evidence-based practice and self-directed learning alike.
-1. turn discovery into a collaborative process.
-At the moment, we are all approaching discovery on our own – and therefore repeat the same process over and over again.
-By sharing the results of our discoveries, we can guide each other through the literature.

-I propose to use knowledge maps, a powerful tool for exploration and discovery.
+(1) Increase visibility of research findings.
+Instead of lists, I propose to use knowledge maps, a powerful tool for exploration and discovery.
 Knowledge maps provide an instant overview of a field by showing the main areas of the field at a glance, and papers related to each area.
 This makes it possible to easily identify useful, pertinent information.

-Around these maps, I envision a space for participatory knowledge mapping where different individuals and communities come together; for example, researchers and medical librarians can collaboratively map the newest research on a certain disease and openly share result of their efforts for the benefit of evidence-based practice and patients affected by this disease.
+(2) Turn discovery into a collaborative process.
+At the moment, we are all approaching discovery on our own – and therefore repeat the same process over and over again.
+Take a rare disease as an example: wouldn't it be great, if researchers, doctors and patients would collaboratively map the newest research on this disease - and then share the results of their efforts for the benefit of patients, who don't have access to specialists?

 #### 3) What has prevented this change from happening?